alexcu2718/blazing_fibonacci/README.md

 ## Benchmarks

 ~ ❯ blazing_fibonacci 7000000 -t

-Fibonacci number of 7000000 calculated, use -p to display,-t to show timing
+Fibonacci number of 7000000 calculated, use -p to display

 Time taken: 1.37s

 ~ ❯ blazing_fibonacci 650000 -t

-Fibonacci number of 650000 calculated, use -p to display,-t to show timing
+Fibonacci number of 650000 calculated, use -p to display

 Time taken: 59.20ms

 ~ ❯ blazing_fibonacci 1000000 -t

-Fibonacci number of 1000000 calculated, use -p to display,-t to show timing
+Fibonacci number of 1000000 calculated, use -p to display

 Time taken: 81.59ms